matt-harvey/tabulo/README.md

 Tabulo is a terminal table generator for Ruby.

-It offers a DRY, "column-centric" interface, and is designed to make it very easy it produce highly readable tables, even from large and unwieldy data sets and streams.
+It offers a DRY, "column-centric" interface, and is designed to make it very easy to produce highly readable tables, even from large and unwieldy data sets and streams.

 ## Overview